 Steak Tartare is a savoury dish made from raw beef that is ground or finely chopped.
-A few unfortunate souls have ordered it, thinking it was steak with tartare sauce.
-Many people who do try it, don't like it on account of the texture of the raw meat.
+Occasionally unwary people order it, thinking it is steak with tartare sauce.
+Many people who do try it, don’t like it on account of the texture of the raw meat.

 It is popular in the Czech Republic, Slovakia, Poland, Hungary, Switzerland, France and the Netherlands.